 1920 – Death of Percy French, writer of many popular Irish songs, including the Mountains of Mourne.

-1921 – Patrick Scott, artist, is born in Kilbrittain, Co Cork.
+1921 – Birth of artist, Patrick Scott, in Kilbrittain, Co Cork.

 1921 – While the War of Independence was supported (actively or passively) by the majority of Irish, the Catholic church railed against the violence.
 A letter from the Archbishop of Tuam, Dr. Thomas P Gilmartin is read at masses, following an ambush on English forces near Kilroe, Co Galway.
 “The misguided criminals who fired a few shots from behind a wall… have broken the truce of God, they have incurred the guilt of murder… and then having fired their few cowardly shots, they beat a hasty retreat, leaving the unprotected and innocent people at the mercy of uniformed forces.”

 1933 – Fianna Fáil wins a general election, when they were re-elected in the Irish general election winning 50% of the votes.

 1969 – Deputy Prime Minister and Minister of Commerce, Brian Faulkner, resigned from the Northern Ireland cabinet in protest at the policies of Northern Ireland Prime Minister, Terence O’Neill, and the lack of ‘strong government’.